SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 - **Microsoft template ID** – this property is used to predefine apps, channels, and tabs that should be created for new workspaces that use this Syskit Point template.
   1) If you leave this property empty, default apps or channels will not be created; it will be a blank MS team.

-  2) SysKit Point integrates with team templates you’ve created in the **Microsoft 365 Teams admin center**.
+  2) SysKit Point integrates with team templates you have created in the **Microsoft 365 Teams admin center**.
 When you enter a team template ID, SysKit Point will create apps, tabs, and channels you defined there.

      To review currently available templates in your M365 tenant and use them in SysKit Point:

        1) Navigate to the Microsoft Teams [admin center](https://admin.teams.microsoft.com/)
        2) Under the tab Teams, select **Team templates**
        3) Click the name of the template to review apps and channels they include
-       4) Copy the Template ID and paste in the SysKit wizard
+       4) Copy the Template ID and paste into the SysKit wizard

           To create a brand-new Teams template in the admin center, follow the [Microsoft guide](https://docs.microsoft.com/en-us/microsoftteams/create-a-team-template).